HeribertoVaquezCardona/ProjectMaize/bin/SNP_Calling.md

 ```
 java -jar ../bin/GBSX/releases/latest/GBSX_v1.3.jar -f1 ../data/C7U03ANXX_7_fastq.gz -i ../meta/C7U03ANXX_7_barcodes.txt -gzip true -o ../out_lane4/
 ```
-It step should be done in a couple of hours (or less) per lane using  a server as the CONABIO one: using 5 threats .
+This step should be done in a couple of hours (or less) per lane using  a server as the CONABIO one: using 5 threats.

-##2.
-Alignment
+## 2. Alignment
 The  reads aligment was performed using an edited version for the script **align_process.bash** availaible in the github of Greg Owens: https://github.com/owensgl/argentina_helianthus/blob/master/align_process.bash